RediSearch/RediSearch/docs/Upgrade_to_2.0.md

 The way that the upgrade process works behind the scenes is that it redefines the index with the `on hash` index description given in the configuration and then reindexes the data.
 This comes with some limitations:
 * If `NOSAVE` was used, then it's not possible to upgrade because the data for reindexing does not exist.
 * If you have multiple indices, you need to find the way for RediSearch to identify which hashes belong to which index.
 You can do it either with a prefix or a filter.
 * If you have hashes that are not indexed, you will need to find a way so that RediSearch will be able to identify only the hashes that need to be indexed.
-Again this can be done using prefix or with filter.
+This can be done using a prefix or a filter.